AaronKow/reddit-clone/README.md

-## Reddit Clone
+# Reddit Clone

 This is a clone-version of Reddit.
 By default, this app will build in `Production` mode.
+Live [demo](https://goo.gl/PTtq54) the Reddit-Clone.

 - [To build the output](https://github.com/AaronKow/reddit-clone#to-build-the-output)
 - [Launch the App](https://github.com/AaronKow/reddit-clone#launch-the-app)